|Address:||450 Bauchet St, Los Angeles, CA 90012 Map|

 Also see the LA County Sheriff’s Department (LASD) website.

-When an inmate is booked into the Twin Towers Jail, he/she may make one free outgoing phone call.
+When an inmate is booked into the Twin Towers Jail, they may make one free outgoing phone call.
 Beyond that, all outgoing calls must be collect or placed with a calling card.
 Inmates are not allowed to receive incoming calls.

 If you would like to send an inmate a prepaid calling card, you have two options: